PLATO (PLAnetary Transits and Oscillation of Stars)

 - Plato will not only seek new planets but will also investigate the properties of their host stars, and determine the planetary masses, sizes and ages with unprecedented accuracy.
 This will help scientists understand the architecture of exoplanet systems and determine whether they might host habitable worlds.
 In addition, Plato will also perform asteroseismology – the study of seismic activity of stars – providing insight into stellar interiors and evolution.

 - The mission will expand on the work of Cheops, ESA’s upcoming exoplanet watcher, which will be launched next year to perform a first characterization of known planets.
-It will be followed by Ariel, scheduled for launch in 2028, which will observe a large and diverse sample of exoplanets to study their atmospheres in great detail.
+It will be followed by Ariel, which will observe a large and diverse sample of exoplanets to study their atmospheres in great detail.

 - Plato will operate from the 'L2' virtual point in space 1.5 million km beyond Earth as seen from the Sun.
 From this vantage point, it will be our outpost to unravel the mysteries of a multitude of extrasolar worlds.